Frequently Asked Questions

 Do tile need to be sealed?

 Most glaze colors do not need to be sealed.
-Matte and Crackle glazes should be sealed before grouting.
+Matte and Dry Matte glazes should be sealed before grouting.
 Taping the surface of the decorative relief tile before grouting will make cleanup much easier.
 Sealing will not harm any glaze.

 How do I care for Terra Firma tile?

-Cleaning is best done with a nonabrasive cleaner.
+Cleaning is best done with a nonabrasive cleaner recommended for ceramic tile.

 Can tile ship via UPS?